QCaudron/ivanatrumpalot/README.md

 Wait, what now ?
 ----------------

-Ivana Trumpalot is a Twitter bot that uses a deep neural network to generate text that sounds like extracts of Donald Trump's speeches.
+Ivana Trumpalot is an Ivana Trumpa**bot** that uses a deep neural network to generate text that sounds like Donald Trump's speeches.
 It's currently not quite online, we're putting the finishing touches to it.
+We'll be continually training it over the near future to improve its Trumpiness.